 OLS_gRNA-SP_R: CTTATTTTAACTTGCTATTTCTAGCTCT

 To obtain a high yield and coverage of the PCR products, 10 repeats of 50 ul PCR reactions were performed for each library.
-The 144bp amplicons were separated in 2% agarose gel electrophoresis and purified by QIAquick gel extraction kit (QIAGEN).
+The 144-bp amplicons were separated in 2% agarose gel electrophoresis and purified by QIAquick gel extraction kit (QIAGEN).
 Subsequently, the gRNA-LGP vector was digested by BsmBI (NEB) via the following reaction at 55 °C for 3 hours: